rhysd/actionlint/README.md

    |         ^~~~
 ```

-[shellcheck][] is a famous linter for ShellScript. actionlint runs shellcheck for scripts at `run:` step in workflow.
+[shellcheck][] is a famous linter for ShellScript. actionlint runs shellcheck for scripts at `run:` step in a workflow.
 For installing shellcheck, see [the official installation document][shellcheck-install].

 actionlint detects which shell is used to run the scripts following [the documentation][shell-doc].
 On Linux or macOS,
 the default shell is `bash` and on Windows it is `pwsh`.
-Shell can be configured by `shell:` configuration at workflow level
+Shell can be configured by `shell:` configuration at a workflow
-or job level.
+level or job level.
 Each step can configure shell to run scripts by `shell:`.

 actionlint remembers the default shell and checks what OS the job runs on.
 Only when the shell is `bash` or `sh`, actionlint
 applies shellcheck to scripts.